Ginga Fukei Densetsu Sapphire: Reception and legacy

-Upon release, four reviewers from Famitsu gave it a 19 out of 40.
-They compared the game to classic shooters like Truxton and Aleste.
-One reviewer was shocked by the genre, expecting a girl raising sim based on the title.
+Upon release, Ginga Fukei Densetsu Sapphire was reviewed by four critics in from Famicom Tsūshin.
+One reviewer said the flashy apperance of the game recalled earlier titles Truxton and Aleste, while a second reviewer said that the graphics were beautiful for being on an 8-bit machine.
+Two reviewers said the game was too difficult while one disagreed.
+One said the game was not very exhilarating as it lacked a sense of speed.
+One reviewer was shocked by the genre, expecting a raising sim based on the title.

 In retrospective coverage, both Kurt Kalata of Hardcore Gaming 101 and E. Kozo of Hardcore Gamer lauded Sapphire as one of the greatest PC Engine shoot 'em ups.
 Kalata described it as "the ultimate PC Engine shooter...a showpiece for what the system could do" while Kozo called it "one of the best shooters ever made".
 In his review, Kalata found the gameplay mediocre and non-innovative but said the strengths lied in the game's graphics and sounds.
 He goes on to explain that some of Sapphire's 2D sprites were pre-rendered at a high quality and animated so well that they seemed like 3D polygons.
 Kalata also praised the other graphical effects such as digitized holograms, morphing effects, and scaling effects.
 In the same vein, Kozo commended the game's parallax scrolling and lighting effects.
 He concluded that "Sapphire's style and action make up for any of its shortcomings".

 Both Kalata and Kozo praised the PlayStation Portable compilation Ginga Ojousama Densetsu Collection for giving gamers a more accessible way to play the game.
 Reviewing the re-release, Kozo thought the compilation had a great value since original Sapphire copies were worth ten times its price.
 He also praised the bonus art content but criticized the poorly implemented aspect ratio options.
 He felt the original aspect ratio was too small, the full screen ratio was too stretched, and felt the game was lacking a proper vertical display option.
 He concluded that the re-release of Sapphire was a "top notch example of a quality game withstanding the test of time".

 IGN identified the game as one of the most important shooting games on the PC Engine, alongside Gate of Thunder, Lords of Thunder and Rayxanber III.